tiulia/laboratoare_awbd_an1/lab3_start/README.md

 **JPA cascade types**:
 - **ALL:** propagates all operations from a parent to a child entity.
-  PERSIST propagates persist operation.

-- **PERSIST:** option is used only for new entities (TRANSIENT entities) for which there is no associated record in the database.
+- **PERSIST:** propagates persist operation.
+This option is used only for new entities (TRANSIENT entities) for which there is no associated record in the database.
   SQL insert statements are propagated to child entities.

 - **MERGE:** propagates merge operation.